 Custody and Depositary services are provided by Northern Trust (Guernsey) Limited (the "Depositary").
 The Depositary was appointed on 18 October 2021.
 The terms of the Depositary agreement allow the Depositary to receive professional fees for services rendered.
 The Depositary agreement includes custodian duties.
 For additional information, refer to note 14 to the Financial Statements.

 Directors

-The Directors of the Group during the year and at the date of this Report are set out on pages 17 to 19.
+The Directors of the Group during the year and at the date of this Report are set out in the Company Information section.

 Directors' and Other Interests

 The Directors of the Group held the following Ordinary Shares beneficially: